nrwl/nx-ecosystem-ci/CONTRIBUTING.md

 ### Specifying the `packageManager` in your `package.json`

-It is also important to specify the package manager you're using in your `package.json` file.
+It is important to specify the package manager you're using in your `package.json` file.
 This is because Nx Ecosystem CI needs to know which package manager to use when installing dependencies and running scripts for your project.
 By default, Nx Ecosystem CI uses `pnpm`, but not all projects use this package manager.

 To specify your package manager, add a [`packageManager` field](https://nodejs.org/api/packages.html#packagemanager) to your `package.json` file.
 This field should have a string value that represents the package manager you're using, and potentially it's version.
 For example, in the [`nrwl/nx-labs`](https://github.com/nrwl/nx-labs) we specify the `packageManager` like [this](https://github.com/nrwl/nx-labs/blob/main/package.json#LL25C1-L25C36):